Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 - [cac:DeliveryParty](https://docs.peppol.eu/poacc/upgrade-3/syntax/Order/cac-Delivery/cac-DeliveryParty/) is not covered by this implementation guide as the buyer is always expected to be the one to whom the goods are delivered.

+>  $\color{red}{\textsf{Draft note:}}$ -> DeliveryParty / contact -osio hyödyllinen.
+Voidaan välittää toimituksen vastaanottajan yhteystiedot.
+(Buyer -osiossa käytännössä vain tilaajan yhteystiedot

 - [cac:Shipment](https://docs.peppol.eu/poacc/upgrade-3/syntax/Order/cac-Delivery/cac-Shipment/) / [cbc:ShippingPriorityLevelCode](https://docs.peppol.eu/poacc/upgrade-3/syntax/Order/cac-Delivery/cac-Shipment/cbc-ShippingPriorityLevelCode/) can be used to indicate if a shipment is required to be made quickly.
   - *Transport service priority code (UNCL4219)* codelist must be used

 - [cac:Shipment](https://docs.peppol.eu/poacc/upgrade-3/syntax/Order/cac-Delivery/cac-Shipment/) / [cac:TransportHandlingUnit]() / [cbc:ShippingMarks]() is used for **SSCC information** that is printed on the transport handling unit.
   - This is on the whole order level
+  - Text to be written on shipping labels

 - [cac:DeliveryTerms](https://docs.peppol.eu/poacc/upgrade-3/syntax/Order/cac-DeliveryTerms/) structure is used for **Incoterms**.